beginning of content

 Treatment will depend on your age and the type of pneumonia you have.

 If bacteria have caused your infection, the main treatment is antibiotics.
 Antibiotics are medicines that kill bacteria.
 In milder cases, antibiotics can be taken as tablets, by mouth.
-In more severe cases, they’ll be given to you via a drip, at least at first.
+In more severe cases, they'll first be given to you via a drip.

-Antibiotics are usually given at the first sign of pneumonia.
+Antibiotics are usually prescribed at the first sign of pneumonia.

 If your symptoms don't improve after 5 days of taking antibiotics, contact your doctor.
 Sometimes you may need to change the dose or type of antibiotic, or you may need more than one medicine.